 - Pertinent - The card is about this info (e.g. "This is the flag for what country?" / China).
 If the image is referenced in the text, it’s pertinent.
 If not, it’s ornamental.

-- Med/Tech - Needs to be very detailed so it can be enlarged/zoomed
+- Crucial - Needs to be very detailed so it can be enlarged/zoomed

 Images you should be using